Greg was running late.

 Beyond the personal connection, these questions ask the recipient of the message to consider the potential loss that would be incurred if their cavalier attitude toward safety resulted in them getting injured.

 Social psychologist Daniel Kahneman coined the term “loss aversion” to describe the human tendency to strongly prefer avoiding a loss to receiving a gain.
 In this context, there are times when we could be more effective in persuading someone to behave differently (exhibit safe work habits) by pointing out what they stand to lose by taking a risk, rather than what may be gained by working safely.
 The kinds of questions like those listed above are intended to have the person reflect on the possibility of a significant personal loss.
 In other words, we want them to develop a future-looking mindset that influences their current actions.

 Would Greg have made a different decision about passing a vehicle on a double line if he thought about the future with his family?
 We will never know.

-But one lesson that I remember from my driver’s education class sticks with me to this day.
-My instructor asked us to consider the following question when deciding whether to pass another vehicle on a two-lane road.
-“Is the long term gain worth the risk?”
+One lesson that I remember from my driver’s education class as a teenager sticks with me to this day.
+My instructor asked each of us to consider the following question when deciding whether to pass another vehicle by crossing the double line on a two-lane road: “Is this choice worth the short term gain in time?”

-Perhaps a stronger question to ask ourselves (or others) would be, “Is the potential for suffering and loss worth the risk?”
+Perhaps a stronger question to ask ourselves (or others) would be, “Is the potential for suffering and loss worth taking an unnecessary risk?”